 Originally, Columbian College was composed of a preparatory school and two departments: a Theological Department (discontinued after two years); and a Classical Department with Professors of General History, Belles Lettres, Rhetoric, Moral Philosophy, Learned Languages, Anatomy and Physiology, Chemistry, Mathematics and Natural Philosophy, and Botany.
 The first degrees were awarded in 1824, with the first Master of Arts degree following in 1831.
 By the middle of the 1800s, the College offered the degrees of Bachelor of Arts, Master of Arts and Bachelor of Philosophy.

 Growth in the 1800s

-Classes in 1822 with a faculty of three professors and one tutor.
+Classes began in 1822 with a faculty of three professors and one tutor.
 Requisites for student admission included an acquaintance with English grammar and arithmetic, a thorough knowledge of geography, and the ability to read and write Latin.
-The prospective student had to be able to translate, with a high degree of competence, Caesar's Commentaries, and the works of Virgil, Sallust, select orations of Cicero, and the New Testament in Greek.
+The prospective student had to be able to translate, with a high degree of competence, Caesar's Commentaries, the works of Virgil and Sallust, select orations of Cicero, and the New Testament in Greek.
 Thirty students registered for the first term.